bamos/shell-scripts/README.md

-This is a collection of short shell scripts I have added to my `PATH` variable to run from anywhere.
+this is a collection of short shell scripts I have added to my `PATH` variable to run from anywhere.

 To add these to your `PATH`, clone the repo and add the following